Silver Linings: Climate Change Is Resulting in More Rainbows

 To begin, let's revisit some very basic rainbow-ology.

-A rainbow is an optical illusion caused by the reflection and refraction of light within water.
+within water.
 Light enters said water, refracts, and is reflected by the back of the liquid.
 When sunlight hits a drop of water and that interaction is viewed from an angle of 42 degrees, a human being will see an arc of multi-colored light.

 Rainbows shift depending on both your angle and that of the sun.
 Because of this, no one experiences a rainbow in exactly the same way.
 The overall visibility of the phenomenon is also affected by rainfall and cloud cover, which is where climate change enters the chat.